-GRADE 11 Optional Courses (continued from previous next page) Code - Entrepreneurship: The Venture BDI3C World History to the End of the Fifteenth Century CHW3M - Core French FSF3U - Leadership and Peer Support - not scheduled this year GPP3O - Introduction to Anthropology, Psychology, and Sociology HSP3U - Philosophy: The Big Questions - not scheduled this year HZB3M - Introduction to Computer Science ICS3U - Healthy Active Living Education (Physical Education) PPL3O - Communications Technology TGJ3M, TGG3M, TGV3M - not scheduled this year - Technological Design: STEM Focus TDJ3M Note: Courses from other grades that are scheduled at a time that works and for which students have the pro- erequisites may also be chosen.
+GRADE 11 Optional Courses (continued from previous next page) Code - Entrepreneurship: The Venture BDI3C World History to the End of the Fifteenth Century CHW3M - Core French FSF3U - Leadership and Peer Support GPP3O - Introduction to Anthropology, Psychology, and Sociology HSP3U - Philosophy: The Big Questions - not scheduled this year HZB3M - Introduction to Computer Science ICS3U - Healthy Active Living Education (Physical Education) PPL3O - Communications Technology TGJ3M, TGG3M, TGV3M - Technological Design: STEM Focus TDJ3M Note: Courses from other grades that are scheduled at a time that works and for which students have the pre- erequisites may also be chosen.
 Other Options Cooperative Education: Students may earn a credit or credits through a planned learning experience that integrates classroom theory and learning experiences at a workplace.
 Interested students should contact the guidance office or the cooperative education teacher.
 Various or DCO3O International Block: a two-credit block that includes a six week trip to Central America.
 For more details, see the International Block link on the Splash page: tdchristian. ca/splash.
-Not scheduled this year HZB3M and one coop credit OR two coop credits Internship Block: a four-credit program that involves going to school on Mondays, Wednesdays and Fridays and completing an internship on Tuesdays and Thursdays.
+May or may not be available this year HZB3M and one coop credit OR two coop credits Internship Block: a four-credit program that involves going to school on Mondays, Wednesdays and Fridays and completing an internship on Tuesdays and Thursdays.
 Interested students should contact Guidance.
-Not scheduled this year ENG3U or C or ENG4U or C, a Science credit and two coop credits - Drama Improvisation - not scheduled this year ADG3M
+ENG3U or C or ENG4U or C, a Math credit and two coop credits - Drama Improvisation - may or may not be available this year ADG3M